 BetterHelp emphasizes that even though you must use your personal information to pay for services, your therapist will not be able to see it.
 You can talk to your therapist by giving yourself a nickname.

 How to get BetterHelp cheaper?

-BetterHelp doesn’t offer any discount or promo codes.
-However, you can get 15% off of your first month by clicking here.
+BetterHelp doesn’t offer any discounts or promo codes.
+However, you can get 20% off your first month by clicking here.

 Can BetterHelp diagnose ADHD and other conditions?

-Bipolar disorder, narcissistic and borderline personality disorders, trauma disorders, anxiety, depression, and many other problems can all be diagnosed by BetterHelp therapists.
+Bipolar disorder, narcissistic and borderline personality disorders, trauma disorders, anxiety, depression, and many other problems cannot officially be diagnosed by BetterHelp therapists.
 For more info on why not, read Can BetterHelp Diagnose Me?